KetanHegde/taskGPT/README.md

-# CodeGPT
+# taskGPT

-CodeGPT is a command-line tool that allows you to interact with OpenAI's GPT models locally, powered by Python.
+taskGPT is a command-line tool that allows you to interact with OpenAI's GPT models locally, powered by Python.
 It provides an easy-to-use interface to manage and run GPT-based agents, and it automatically handles environment setup, including dependencies and API keys.

 ## Features